 Try the first exercise in BACK TO CREATIVE WRITING SCHOOL

 Called a bubble bath for the brain by one university lecturer, Back to Creative Writing School covers traditional territory such as creating characters and discovering stories in unlikely places.
 It also experiments with language and how to use all the senses to make a description come alive on the page.
-There is rhyme, humour (LOL for Beginners) and horror.
+There is rhyme, humour and horror.
 There is alliteration, personification and even a touch of bibliomancy.

 With this first exercise you’re exploring your own life story…